pepkit/pepspec/docs/looper/tutorial/metadata.md

 This tutorial will guide you through how to use powerful features of PEP and PEPhub to make managing your metadata easier.

+!!! success "Learning objectives"
+    - How can I use PEPs as input instead of a `.csv`, and what benefit does this provide?
+    - What is PEPhub, and how can it simplify my data analysis?

 ## Recap

 In the first guide, we used a simple CSV file to specify our sample metadata in `metadata/sample_table.csv`, which looked like this: